sah/java-tutorial/05-Sauce-Connect.md

 To install Sauce Connect, [download](https://saucelabs.com/downloads/Sauce-Connect-latest.zip) the Sauce Connect zip file and extract it to your filesystem.

 Sauce Connect is a fairly large binary file, so it may take a little while to download.
-After it finishes downloading, unzip the zip file and run the following command from the directory in which the `Sauce-Connect.jar` file is located:
+After you unzip the zip file, and execute the following command from the directory that contains the extracted files (the
+directory that contains the `Sauce-Connect.jar` file):

 ```bash
 java -jar Sauce-Connect.jar <!-- SAUCE:USERNAME --> <!-- SAUCE:ACCESS_KEY -->